(301) 495-3131 Call For a Free Consultation

 • As per state law, you are the legal beneficiary

-• The responsible party’s negligence resulted in the victim’s death
+• The at-fault party’s negligence resulted in the victim’s death

 • You suffered damages due to the victim’s death.